-Gamers (especially those born prior to 1995 – 2000) would be used to purchasing their games outright and owning them for lifetime.
+Gamers (especially those born prior to 1995 – 2000) would be used to purchasing their games outright and owning them for life.
 This was certainly the case with physical game sales - and is still true (although not in their digital forms) for digital storefronts such as Steam.
 The way we place a dollar value on a game experience is often tied to this feeling of ownership.

 But what we have seen in the music and video streaming market, is that many consumers are happy to pay for access rather than ownership.
-And consequently, this has shifted the revenue model – no more so than in the music industry – and has changed the public perception of a value of a song, TV episode or even a movie.
+And consequently, this has shifted the revenue model – no more so than in the music industry – and has changed the public perception of a value of a song, episode or even a movie.
 Thus, it’s likely we’ll see the same shift for game value.

 Time to Rethink Strategies?

-But for a moment in time, we’re likely to live in a coexisting market, meaning we’ll have access to all models of consumption, from subscription services to individual product purchases.
+For a moment in time, we’re likely to live in a coexisting market, meaning we’ll have access to all models of consumption, from subscription services to individual product purchases.
 This will give everyone a buffer to prepare for the oncoming change.

 This buffer is what game developers, publishers and marketers need to make the changes to get ahead.
-Having time to consider what consumers want in the future and what types of games they may expect may mean a big difference in success for some gaming companies vs others.
+Having time to consider what consumers want in the future and what types of games they may expect may mean a big difference in success for some gaming companies versus others.

 It’s unlikely that physical media will completely disappear and we’re unlikely to see a complete transition into a subscription economy overnight.
 This change will be gradual, and we’ll have time to gear up.
 In the meantime, everyone in the industry should be taking the time to prepare.